bridgecrewio/checkov/README.md

 ### Suppressing/Ignoring a check

-Like any static-analysis tool it is limited by its analysis scope.
+Like any static-analysis tool, it is limited by its analysis scope.
 For example, if a resource is managed manually, or using subsequent configuration management tooling, a suppression can be inserted as a simple code annotation.